Top tips on how to save for your grandchildren

 Consider tax-efficient options

-Inheritance tax and other taxation issues can take the joy out of monetary gift giving, but understanding the rules makes life much easier.
+Inheritance tax and other taxation issues can take the joy out of monetary gift giving.
+Despite this, understanding the rules makes life much easier.

 Think about when your grandchild will need the money

-Costs like school fees or extracurricular activities will be very different from university fees or a house deposit.
+Costs like school fees or extracurricular activities are very different from university fees or a house deposit.
 And the way you might want to save for these will be different.

-Whatever your aim, here are a few options you could consider that might help you put aside more than just a few pennies.
+Whatever your aim, here are some options to consider that might help you put aside more than just a few pennies.

 Remember, always seek financial advice before you make any decision.